 The language of the novel is simple, yet spicy.
-It keeps on amusing the reader from beginning to end and as I have said earlier, it contains all the entertainment-formulae mixed in the perfect ratio.
-This 15 years’ old (published in 2002) novel is a very big treat for the lovers of Hindi-fiction which not only entertains but also underscores the virtues of life.
+It keeps on amusing the reader from beginning to end and as I have said earlier, it contains all the entertainment-formulas mixed in the perfect ratio.
+This 17 years old (published in 2002) novel is a very big treat for the lovers of Hindi-fiction which not only entertains but also underscores the virtues of life.

 © Copyrights reserved